UNLV lawyer pursues immigrant separated from child through ICE maze

 On Friday morning, she confirmed she had finally managed to locate her client late Thursday and determine that he had been reunited with his daughter.
 Both were staying at a home provided by a local charity, she said.

-Michael Kagan, director of the UNLV Immigration Clinic, compared the administration’s immigration moves to government actions he saw when working in the Middle East before moving to Las Vegas.
+Michael Kagan, director of the UNLV Immigration Clinic, compared the administration’s immigration moves with government actions he saw when working in the Middle East before moving to Las Vegas.

 “I’ve never dealt with anything like this,” he said.
 “This was the sort of thing I’d expect of the Egyptian government.
 It’s not the sort of thing I’d expect of the U.S. government in the past.”